Log Analytics workspace data export in Azure Monitor

-- Tables names can be no longer than 60 characters when exporting to storage account and 47 characters to event hub.
+- Tables names can be no longer than 60 characters when exporting to Storage Account and 47 characters to Event Hubs.
 Tables with longer names will not be exported.

-- Data export isn't supported in these regions currently:
+- Data export isn't supported in China currently.

-Data export is optimized for moving large data volume to your destinations and in certain retry conditions, can include a fraction of duplicated records.
-The export operation to your destination could fail when ingress limits are reached, see details under Create or update data export rule.
-Export continues to retry for up to 30 minutes and if destination is unavailable to accept data, data will be discarded until the destination becomes available.
+Data export is optimized for moving large data volume to your destinations, and in certain retry conditions, can include a fraction of duplicated records.
+The export operation could fail when ingress limits are reached, see details under Create or update data export rule.
+In such case, a retry continues for up to 30 minutes, and if destination is unavailable yet, data will be discarded until destination becomes available.

 Data export destination must be available before creating export rules in your workspace.
 Destinations don't have to be in the same subscription as your workspace.
 When using Azure Lighthouse, it is also possible send data to destinations in another Azure Active Directory tenant.

 You need to have 'write' permissions to both workspace and destination to configure data export rule.